Dethkrist/flame_raycast_fps/README.md

 # Raycasting renderer on Flame engine with Flutter

-It is an experiment to try get out of bounds of FLutter 2d possibilities.
+It is an experiment to try get out of bounds of Flutter 2d possibilities.

 I've created simple 2.5d raycasting renderer on Flame.